clojurebridge-minneapolis/track1-chatter/track1-web.md

 (ns "chatter.core.handler"...)
 ```

-tells clojure what we want to call the namespace being defined in this
+tells Clojure what we want to call the namespace being defined in this
 file.
 The subexpression beginning with

 ```clojure